Key Takeaways

 BVI Bearer Shares Conversion Today

-Can you still complete BVI bearer shares conversion in 2025?
-Technically, yes—but it requires significant legal intervention:
+Can you still complete the BVI bearer shares conversion in 2025?
+Technically, yes, but it requires significant legal intervention:

 - Court Application: May require BVI court approval to regularize ownership